cmahnke/ric-unknownartist/content/post/fritz-neumann-spandauer-volksblatt-19-2-1972/index.md

 title: "Article on Fritz Neumann in Spandauer Volksblatt 19.2.1972"
 sticky: true
 ---
 Today I received an e-mail from Sebastian Schuth, head of the archive of the Spandau City History Museum.
-Attached to it was a newspaper article from the Spandauer Volksblatt of 19 February 1972, the title:
+Attached to it was a newspaper article from the Spandauer Volksblatt of 19 February 1972 (Archive signature IV C Z ZA PA 1038), the title:

 <p style="text-align: center; font-weight: bold;">
   Segelboote für Millionäre und Vögel für sich selbst<br/>